 (City) (Province))

-On this day of, (Day) (Month), (Year)))))
+On this day of, (Year)))))

 (Signature of a Commissioner for taking Affidavits, Lawyer, Notary Public) (Signature of person making Declaration)

 (Print Name)

 (Address)

-CANADA) IN THE MATTER OF PROVINCE OF BRITISH COLUMBIA) (Deceased's Name) A) ) (Claim Number) STATUTOR Y DECLARATION (There is a Will and Esta ate is Small and Probate Not Required) I,(Full Name) , residing at(Address), SOLEMLY DECLARE THAT: I have personal knowledge of the matters set t out in this Statutory Declaration.
-The Deceased,(Deceased's name) passed away on the of, ne) (Month) (Year) 2.
-The estate of the Deceased is small and probate is not required. the Deceased's will I am applying to proceed on behalf of the ontinue an appeal to the Workers' Compensation Appeal 4.
-If there is any other person who is also an Executor or Administrator of the Deceased's will, I have obtained their consent to initiate or continue an appeal to WCAT on behalf of the estate.
-5. Attached to this Statutory Declaration 5.
-Attached to this Statutory Declaration as "Exhibit A" is a copy of the Deceased's will.
-I consent to the disclosure of this Statutory Declaration to the Workers' Compensation Board of British Columbia, operating as WorkSafeBC.
-I make this solemn declaration conscie same legal force and effect as if made un ntiously believing it to be true and knowing that it is of the nder oath.
-Declared before me at: (City) (Province)))) On this day of, (Day) (Month) (Year)))) (Signature of a Commissioner for taking Affidavits, Lawyer, Notary Public) (Signature of person making Declaration) (Print Name) (Address)
+CANADA) IN THE MATTER OF PROVINCE OF BRITISH COLUMBIA) (Deceased's Name) ) (Claim Number) STATUTORY DECLARATION (There is a Will and Estate e is Small and Probate Not Required) l,(Full Name) , residing at (Full Name) (Address), SOLEMLY DECLARE THAT: I have personal knowledge of the matters set o • The Deceased,(Deceased's name) , passed away on the of, (Day) (Month) (Year) 2.
+The estate of the Deceased is small an nd probate is not required. e Deceased's will I am applying to proceed on behalf of the tinue an appeal to the Workers' Compensation Appeal also an Executor or Administrator of the Deceased's will, or continue an appeal to WCAT on behalf of the estate.
+5. Attached to this Statutory Declaration a as "Exhibit A" is a copy of the Deceased's will.
+I consent to the disclosure of this Stat British Columbia, operating as WorkSa tutory Declaration to the Workers' Compensation Board of feBC.
+I make this solemn declaration conscienti same legal force and effect as if made unde iously believing it to be true and knowing that it is of the er oath.
+Declared before me at: (City) (Province))) On this day of, (Day) (Month) (Year)))) (Signature of a Commissioner for taking Affidavits, Lawyer, Notary Public) (Signature of person making Declaration) (Print Name) (Address)